-Assets, Liabilities, Deferred Inflows of Resources and Equity
+Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Equity

 Deposits

 Cash and cash equivalents consist of cash on hand, demand deposit accounts, deposits held by Leelanau County, and money market deposits.

 Accounts Receivable

 All receivables are recorded at their gross value and, where appropriate, are reduced by the estimated portion that is expected to be uncollectible.
 Uncollectible balances at year-end are considered by management to be immaterial.